San Andres Apostol Church (Candaba): Architecture

-The church measures 60 m high, 13 m wide and 13 m high.
+The church measures 60 m long, 13 m wide and 13 m high.
 The facade and bell tower is dominated by series of vertical lines and recesses.
 Devoid of other detailed ornamentation, only the column capitals, finial caps, cornices and a saint's niche located at the center of the protruding pediment break the simplicity of the façade's layout.
 A concrete porte-cochere mars the view of the entire front.
 To the left of the church rises the three-storey bell tower topped by a silver cross.
 To the opposite direction is the arcaded convent with predominant semicircular arches on the first level and geometric patterns of the second level.
 It is reminiscent of the Art Deco style.
 The massive dome attributed to Father Ibeas no longer exists.